 #12 Optimize your Vitamin A, D and K2 levels.

 These vitamins are crucial to good thyroid and hormone health and many recent studies are finding that those with thyroid disease are deficient in these crucial vitamins.

 Vitamin D can be obtained by spending 20 minutes to an hour in the sunlight each day.
-Make sure to use no sunscreen for at least 20 of those minutes, as sunscreen blocks Vitamin D. Use a natural sunscreen (like THIS) after those 20 minutes to 1 hour.
-You can also supplement with a good quality Vitamin D. I like using THIS fermented cod liver oil or THIS high quality Vitamin D supplement.
+Make sure to use no sunscreen for at least 20 of those minutes, as sunscreen blocks Vitamin D. Use a natural sunscreen after those 20 minutes to 1 hour.
+You can also supplement with a good quality Vitamin D. I like using this fermented cod liver oil or this high quality Vitamin D supplement.

-Vitamin A can be obtained through the diet by incorporating organ meats from healthy pasture raised animals (I take frozen liver pills with excellent success – read my story HERE), full fat milk and cream from grass fed cows (only if you tolerate dairy), and high quality cod liver oil.
+Vitamin A can be obtained through the diet by incorporating organ meats from healthy pasture raised animals (I take frozen liver pills with excellent success – read my story here), full fat milk and cream from grass fed cows (only if you tolerate dairy), and high quality cod liver oil.
 Most fish oils on the market are low quality and are actually detrimental to your health because they are heat treated which cause the oil to go rancid.
 Rancid oil equals inflammation and free radicals.
-I recommend THIS or THIS fish oil brand.
+I recommend Green Pastures Fermented Cod Liver Oil Oslo Orange or New Chapter Wholemega Fish Oil Supplement fish oil brand.

 K2 can be obtained by eating egg yolks and butter, hard cheeses and kefir from grass fed, healthy cows.